laanwj/etna_viv/doc/kernel_interface.md

 - `/dev/galcore`, or
 - `/dev/graphics/galcore`

-Immediately after connecting the entire chunk of contiguous memory, after requesting its address and size, is mapped into user space using `mmap`.
+After connecting to the device the entire chunk of contiguous memory, after requesting its address and size, is mapped into user space using `mmap`.
+The kernel will return addresses in this range when the user space driver allocates contiguous (unified) memory used for communication with the GPU.

 Ioctl
 -------